52 adorable dogs competing in Animal Foundation’s dog show — PHOTOS

 The Animal Foundation is putting on the cutest show you’ve ever seen.

-Over 50 of the shelters most-good boys and girls will strut their stuff and compete in the “Best in Show” fundraising event.
+Over 50 of the shelter’s most-good boys and girls will strut their stuff and compete in the “Best in Show” fundraising event Sunday at the Thomas & Mack Center.

 Only one pooch will be crowned “Best in Show,” but all the cuddly canine participants will be available for adoption following the event.